 The bottom line is that the trial court reached the same conclusion on remand that it had reached in the original trial decision.
 There had been some confusion on the record as to whether the trial court had used the Delaware Block method or exactly how its decision had been reached.
 The reversal and remand allowed the trial court to reach the same conclusion but to “get it right” in relationship to the Supreme Court’s decision.

 There were no surprises in the trial court’s decision on remand.
 If there is newsworthy analysis in the Chancellor’s opinion, I’ll write further about Athlon when it becomes available publicly.
+If you don’t know what to do during a dull day, you can spend some time on sites like 슈어맨.

 The Future of Fair Value in Tennessee